two-7/openCAN/README.md

 - Trigger a relay output above a set RPM (shift light, exhaust valve, anti-lag solenoid)
 - Combine with throttle position or clutch switch input for launch control or 2-step style logic

-#### 🔄 Cross-Platform Signal Translation (Engine Swaps)

-Bridge a donor engine's CAN messages to a chassis that expects a different format:

-- Read RPM, coolant temp, oil pressure, and other signals from the engine-side CAN bus
-- Repackage them into the message IDs and formats the chassis cluster expects
-- Factory gauges, warning lights, and chimes work correctly without cluster modification or a standalone digital dash

 #### 🛟 Failsafe Monitoring

 Add protection the donor ECU doesn't provide on a swapped platform: